 Day 2 - Tuesday, November 4th

-Learning Track: Basic/Intermediate - Optimization of logistics and QAOA use cases
+Learning Track: Basic/Intermediate - variational algorithms, optimization, QAOA and overview on hybrid use cases

 Time: 10:40-11:00